 When combined with parley, they will form a resemble Italian herb mixture that is perfect for tomato dishes and pizza.
 For the basil substitution, you can use the same amount of celery.

 I know some of you usually dispose of the green leaves of celery when chopping this herb.
 However, the leaf part is full of flavor.
 Hence, next time just remember to keep them for the most savory dishes.

 Lemon balm has a pleasant minty and lemony taste.
 It is a great substitution of basil in dishes calling for both basil and citrus flavors such as salads, omelets, poultry, and fish stews.

 For the perfect replacement, you need to use the same amount of fresh lemon balm to substitute for fresh basil in the recipes.

 Tarragon is a tender herb with a subtle and aromatic flavor.
 It is a typical cooking ingredient of French cuisine.
-It is a perfect alternative to dried basil in creamy sauces and fish or chicken recipes.
+Among the different tarragon types, the French cultivar is the perfect alternative to dried basil in creamy sauces and fish or chicken recipes.

 I also give you answers to some frequently asked questions related to basil and its substitution.